 Equinix throws US$84m at new Melbourne data centre

-Global data centre colocation giant Equinix has announced another new data centre for 2019.
+Global data center colocation giant Equinix has announced another new data center for 2019.

-Equinix first entered the Melbourne market in 2015 with its original data centre (ME1) now maintaining more than 200 customers across a number of industries.
+Equinix first entered the Melbourne market in 2015 with its original data center (ME1) now maintaining more than 200 customers across a number of industries.

 ME2 will host a colocation space of more than 2,730 square metres at the completion of phase 1 and more than 8,190 square metres when fully built.

 Equinix Asia Pacific president Samuel Lee says ME2 will offer a wide range of interconnection options, including Equinix Cloud Exchange Fabric (ECX Fabric), which allows businesses to set up on-demand and secure connections to more than 1,400 participants across all regions around the world.

 “The past few years have been an exciting time of growth for Equinix globally as we aim to provide the best possible support for our customers navigating digital transformation,” says Lee.

 “Australia is a key market in the Asia-Pacific region for Equinix, and we have been investing heavily to capitalise on the opportunities in the market as a result of digital transformation and increasing adoption of cloud services.
 We are thrilled to continue our growth in this region with ME2.”